top of page

 Dr Jacqueline Busingye was born and raised in Uganda.
 She immigrated to the U.S. at the age of 7 but has always kept a strong connection to “home”.
 When she attended a fundraiser for i.HUG in 2015, she became very interested in the organization and eventually joined the board in early 2017.
 Her role with the board is mostly to oversee and mentor our health related programs.
 She is an Ophthalmologist with sub speciality training in Uveitis.
 She enjoys teaching residents both in and out of the operating room, doing clinical research, and international medicine.

-Rebecca Duane.
+Becky Smith Duane.
 Finance Committee

 Becky joined i.HUG’s Finance Committee as a volunteer in 2007 and later became a child sponsor.
 She has made two visits to Uganda to meet her graduated student and experience the work on the ground.
 During her trips, she was inspired by the dynamic and resilient team and their accomplishments creating tremendous opportunities for Ugandan youth.
-She is excited to join the board to support the organization's strategic financial management efforts as well as work with the team to incorporate career development into the i.HUG’s programming.
+She was excited to join the board to support the organization's strategic financial management efforts as well as work with the team to incorporate career development into the i.HUG’s programming.

 Lynn Serra.
 Operations Committee; Creative Director + Head of Events

 Lynn has been a founding volunteer for The i.HUG Foundation since it’s inception.
 In 2010, she officially joined the Board of Directors and is responsible for creating and managing all marketing, communications and promotional materials for the organization.
 She has served as the Chair of the Annual Benefit Gala since 2008 and produces all fundraising events for our organization.
-She visited i.HUG’s program in Uganda for the first time in November 2010 and continues to travel there to help the programs grow and develop and shoot photography and video for our communications archive.
+She visited i.HUG’s program in Uganda for the first time in November 2010 and continues to travel there to help the programs grow and develop as well as shoot photography and video for our communications archive.
 Each trip has been inspirational for her.
-Being able to meet and spend time with i.HUG’s Ugandan staff, volunteers, the children in the program, and members of the community makes her dedication to i.HUG even stronger.
+Being able to meet and spend time with i.HUG’s Ugandan staff, volunteers, the children in the program, and members of the community makes her dedication to i.HUG even stronger. â€‹

 Beth Watson.
 Sponsorship Chair